yourlabs/django-autocomplete-light/test_project/README.rst

 it filters the cities based on the selected country.

 Note that only cities from France, USA and Belgium are in the demo database.

+Note that you can test autocompletes for generic foreign keys in this project too.